-Pregnancy announcements are fun, but gender announcements are sometimes even more exciting.
+Pregnancy announcements are fun, but gender reveals are sometimes even more exciting.
 Or at least they are to me.
 Because they take the baby from a hypothetical he or she, to a determined son or daughter.
 I love my babies from the moment I take the pregnancy test and see a positive, but I feel like my bond with them begins after I know their gender!

-Of course, gender announcements also seem to elicit a lot of emotion from family and friends and, of course, the parents!
+Of course, gender reveals also seem to elicit a lot of emotion from family and friends and, of course, the parents!
 And while this is normally positive emotions, sometimes it can be the opposite.
 Finding out you are having a daughter when you always dreamed of having a son or finding out you are having a son when you always dreamed of a daughter can be slightly disappointing.
 Especially if the reactions of others are not exactly supportive of your hopes and dreams!

-Which is exactly why I think gender announcements should be fun and full of joy.
+Which is exactly why I think gender reveals should be fun and full of joy.
 You can let them set the tone for the reaction you are wanting to receive whether through sweet sentiment or plain comic relief.
 I recently announced that I am pregnant with my fourth son, and I knew that the announcement needed to be fun and slightly over-the-top in order to elicit congratulations and not condolences.

 “Sometimes when you’re really good at something (and I do mean really, really, REALLY good), you just have to brag.
 So today I’d like to announce my fourth victory in the Miss Ultimate Supreme Boy-Making Mom Pageant 2015!
 We can’t wait to meet baby BOY #4!”